 Extractables & Leachables Testing

-Extractables analysis identifies substances which could potentially migrate from polymeric, metallic or glass material into the patient or consumer, examples include dyes, catalysts and plasticizers.
-The extractions follow ISO 10993 or USP<1663> and typically cover a range of solvent polarities or similar extraction media to the drug product formulation.
-LC-MS, GC-MS and ICP-MS analysis are the most widely used techniques but other techniques may be employed as required.
+Extractables analysis identifies substances which could potentially migrate from polymeric, metallic or glass material into the patient or consumer; examples include dyes, catalysts and plasticizers.
+The extractions follow ISO 10993 or USP <1663> and typically cover a range of solvent polarities or similar extraction media.
+Our experts include a range of techniques including LC-MS, GC-MS and ICP-MS analysis.

-Leachables analysis identifies substances which do migrate from polymeric, metallic or glass material into the patient and are typically a subset of those identified in the extractables analysis.
-This type of analysis is particularly required when a liquid product is to be consumed by a patient and there is a risk that harmful substances may have leached into a liquid product, such as eye drops, from its container or packaging.
+Leachables analysis identifies substances which migrate from polymeric, metallic or glass material into the patient and are typically a subset of those identified in the extractables analysis.
+This type of analysis is required when there is a risk that harmful substances may have leached into a liquid product, such as eye drops, from its container or packaging.
 We perform testing to ISO standards or USP <1664>.

 Our extractables and leachables testing also covers analysis of e-cigarettes and drug delivery systems such as syringes.

 Medical devices and pharmaceutical products can present a risk to patients by way of exposure to substances present in manufacturing or packaging materials.
 This webinar, presented by Craig Donald and Malcolm Rose, discusses how to understand and evaluate those risks by following the procedures set out in ISO 10993.

 This webinar, presented by George Jones, discusses the new USP <232> Heavy Metals limit test, which will be fully in place by 1 January 2018, and the effects it will have for businesses.